 This is not a partisan issue!
 Some Republican leaders in Congress have been loudly opposing the president’s net neutrality plan, but neutrality is one area in which the leadership of the Republican party is out of step with the rank-and-file.
 Although Ted Cruz has been trying to demagogue the issue by comparing net neutrality to “Obamacare for the internet,” the public isn’t buying it.
 A recent poll found that 83% percent of conservative voters favored congressional action to prevent ISPs from charging more for faster access.

 What can you do?

 Let’s make noise!
 Talk about this issue.
 Talk to your Congressman/or Congresswoman lately?
 This is a good issue to call about.
 What about your local chamber?
 Are they on top of this issue?
 Write a blog, send a tweet, smoke signals, just talk about the issue so leaders know that we small businesses care.

 This is still a live issue because at least 4 million people have left comments for the FCC about this.
 So many people went onto the FCC web site to comment on this several months ago that the site actually crashed.
 All this pressure is having a major impact on policy makers, but huge companies who want to benefit from a non-neutral internet are not going to go down without a fight.
-Click here to file a public comment to keep the Internet free and open equally, to all products, services, and ideas.
+Check out this resource to file a public comment to keep the Internet free and open equally, to all products, services, and ideas.